rehierl/node-tree-outliner/1-1-3-node-trees/0-0-graph-theory.md

 mixed

-* most commonly - either directed xor undirected edges
+* most commonly - either directed ex-or undirected edges
 * however, (`{a,b}`) and (`aEb` and `bEa`) are not necessarily equal
 * that is, `aEb` and `bEa` might have different attributes (e.g. weight)
-* mixed graph - has both, directed and undirected edges
+* mixed graph - has both, directed and undirected edges (i.e. anti-symmetric)

 <!-- ======================================================================= -->
 ## adjacent to (~)